Soham-Kamble/Soham-Kamble/README.md

 # 💫 About Me:
 With experience in building static websites using HTML, CSS, and JavaScript, and a solid foundation in Python through Harvard’s CS50P, I’ve honed my problem-solving skills and applied them in real-world projects.
-I also have a basic understanding of data structures, algorithms, and experience with C and Java.
+I also have a basic understanding of data structures, algorithms, and experience with C++.
 I’m driven by the challenge of creating efficient, user-friendly applications, and I’m eager to continue expanding my knowledge in the tech field.

 # 💻 Tech Stack: